samooyo/dslr/README.md

 # dslr - School 42 Paris

 ## Datascience X Logistic Regression

-In this project, I had to implement a linear classification model.
+In this project, I implemented a linear classification model focusing on two main points:

-The two main focus points are :
-- learn how to read a data set, to visualize it in different ways, to select and clean unnecessary information
+- Learning how to read and visualize a dataset in different ways, selecting and cleaning unnecessary information.
-- train a logistic regression that will solve a classification problem
+- Training a logistic regression model to solve a classification problem.

 ## Data visualization :

 ### Histogram :
 ![](graphs/histogram.png)

-We can see that arithmancy and care of magical creature courses have a homogeneous score distribution between all four houses.
-So there aren't good candidates for our classification.
+The histogram shows a homogeneous score distribution for the Arithmancy and Care of Magical Creatures courses across all four houses.
+Therefore, these courses are not good candidates for our classification.

 ### Scatter plot :
 ![](graphs/scatter_plot.png)

-It's easy to say that the astronomy and defense against the Dark Arts courses are very similar.
-There is no need to include both in our regression.
+Based on the scatter plot, it is evident that the Astronomy and Defense Against the Dark Arts courses are very similar.
+Including both in our regression model is unnecessary.

 ### Pair plot :
 ![](graphs/pair_plot.png)

-From this pair plot, we can choose the features that are the more relevant :
+From the pair plot, we can determine the most relevant features:
-- Divination to be able to separate Slytherin from the other houses
+- Divination for separating Slytherin from the other houses.
-- Transfiguration for Gryffindor
+- Transfiguration for Gryffindor.
-- Astronomy to choose between Hufflepuff and Ravenclaw
+- Astronomy to distinguish between Hufflepuff and Ravenclaw.

 ## Logistic regression :

 ### Theory :

 Logistic regression is a statistical model that uses a logistic function to model a binary dependent variable.
-The concept is similar to the linear regression, we will iterate "epoch" number of times to reduce θ.
-Except, this time, the cost function will act differently :
+The concept is similar to linear regression, but with a different cost function that behaves as follows:
-- If our correct answer 'y' is 0, then the cost function will be 0 if our hypothesis function also outputs 0.
-If our hypothesis approaches 1, then the cost function will approach infinity.
+- If the correct answer 'y' is 0, the cost function will be 0 if the hypothesis function also outputs 0.
+As the hypothesis approaches 1, the cost function will approach infinity.
-- If our correct answer 'y' is 1, then the cost function will be 0 if our hypothesis function outputs 1.
-If our hypothesis approaches 0, then the cost function will approach infinity.
+- If the correct answer 'y' is 1, the cost function will be 0 if the hypothesis function outputs 1.
+As the hypothesis approaches 0, the cost function will approach infinity.

-Like this, we will be able to "punish" hardly the algorithm when the result is wrong.
+This way, we penalize the algorithm heavily when the result is incorrect.

 The cost function is :
 $$J(θ) =−\frac1m \sum_{i=1}^m y^ilog(h_θ(x^i)) + (1−y^i) log(1−h_θ(x^i))$$